Skip to main content

 Sister Chromatids

-Sister chromatids are identical copies of a single chromosome, connected at a region called the centromere.
-During anaphase of both meiosis II and mitosis, these chromatids are pulled apart to opposite poles of the cell.
-This separation is essential for ensuring that each daughter cell receives an equal and complete set of chromosomes.
+Sister chromatids are identical copies of a single chromosome that are connected by a centromere.
+During anaphase of both mitosis and meiosis II, these chromatids are pulled apart to opposite poles of the cell, ensuring that each daughter cell receives an identical set of chromosomes.

 Recommended video: